systerel/S2OPC/README.md

 We would be grateful if you could take a few moments to share your experience with us by sending an email at `s2opc@systerel.fr`.
 You are interested in particular by the following topics:
 - The way you have discovered the project
-- In which area do you use S2OPC (IoT, Industry, Railway, ...) ?
+- In which area do you use S2OPC (IoT, Industry, Railway, ...)?
-- Which features do you find usefull and which one do you miss ?
+- Which features do you find useful and which one do you miss?
-- How likely are you to recommend S2OPC to others ? (one a scale from 0 to 10) ?
+- How likely are you to recommend S2OPC to others (one a scale from 0 to 10)?
-- How does this product compare with its competitors ?
+- How does this product compare with its competitors?

 Please feel free to add any additional comments or suggestions you may have.